andreidutceac/raspberry_pi_car_with_camera/README.md

 # raspberry_pi_car_with_camera
-DIY project with a raspberry pi car and camera controlled from server
+DIY project with a raspberry pi car and camera controlled from server.
+This project involves the creation of a Raspberry Pi-controlled car with integrated Pi Camera capabilities, all controllable through a web-based interface.
+By blending hardware components with software development, this project offers a practical, hands-on exploration of IoT, robotics, and web development concepts.
+It's a fun and educational endeavor that enables users to remotely control the car and capture real-time images or video from the onboard camera, all within an accessible web interface.

 # Step 1: Set up Raspberry Pi